59% of mortgage holders in the North of England say the cost-of-living crisis is affecting their mental health

 “For legal professionals that rely on property transactions this is likely to have a significant effect for the duration of 2023 and beyond.
 Now is the time to start evaluating technologies that can help modernise their businesses and help them save money by reducing unnecessary costs.”

-- More than a third, 36 per cent, of respondents in the North of England expect it will take significantly longer to pay off their mortgage than originally anticipated;
+- More than a third, 37 per cent, of respondents in the East Midlands expect it will take significantly longer to pay off their mortgage than originally anticipated compared with 39 per cent in the West Midlands and 36 per cent nationally;

+- More than 55 per cent across the Midlands have reduced the personal usage of their car to save money;

+- 67 per cent of those in the East Midlands are worried offspring will be unable to get on the property ladder compared with 66 per cent nationally and 63 per cent in the West Midlands;

-- More than one in three, 37 per cent, in the North of England expect to delay home renovation or improvement projects, 35 per cent nationally;
+- 39 per cent in the East Midlands expect to delay home improvements compared with 34 per cent in the West Midlands and 35 per cent nationally;

-- More than one-fifth, 21 per cent, in the North expect they will need to delay retirement plans, 21 per cent nationally;
+- Almost a fifth, 19 per cent, in the Midlands expect they will need to delay retirement plans;

-- 59 per cent in the North East & Cumbria said they are making personal sacrifices so their family/children are not impacted, for example eating less or not purchasing clothing or shoes – 55 per cent North West, 50 per cent in Yorkshire & The Humber;

-- More than half, 52 per cent, in the North East & Cumbria feel “stuck/unhappy” in their current home/life/job but can’t afford to change their circumstances – 44 per cent in Yorkshire & The Humber, 41 per cent in the North West;
+- 50 per cent of those in the East Midlands expect to have less money to put into savings, pensions or investments compared with 40 per cent in the West Midlands and 46 per cent nationally;

-- Almost half, 47 per cent, of people in Yorkshire & The Humber said they could comfortably afford to continue paying their mortgage for just two months or less, if there was a change of circumstances for the main income earner, compared with 42 per cent in the North East & Cumbria, 36 per cent in the North West and 22 per cent in London;
+- 39 per cent of mortgage holders in East Midlands said they could comfortably afford to continue paying their mortgage for just two months or less, if there was a change of circumstances for the main income earner, compared to 34 per cent in West Midlands and 22 per cent in London.

-- A third, 33 per cent, in the North West have started to use, or are using more frequently credit cards or Buy Now Pay Later to better manage household budgets – 30 per cent in North East & Cumbria, 23 per cent in Yorkshire & The Humber;

-- 54 per cent in the North said they have reduced the usage of their personal car to save money;

-- To help manage monthly outgoings, three in five, 60 per cent, homeowners have cut-back on takeaways or meals out – 63 per cent in the North of England.
-More than half, 55 per cent, of those in the North of England say they have reduced clothes shopping, plus 54 per cent have reduced visits to pubs or bars, compared with 48 per cent nationally,.
+- To help manage monthly outgoings, three in five, 60 per cent, homeowners have cut-back on takeaways or meals out – 56 per cent East Midlands and 58 per cent West Midlands.
+More than half (55 per cent East Midlands and 49 per cent West Midlands) say they have reduced clothes shopping

+- 45 per cent in the West Midlands said they feel ‘stuck/unhappy’ in their current home/life/job but can’t afford to change their circumstances

+- To help better help manage their household budgets, 45 per cent of those in the East Midlands agreed that they have started selling personal items, or are doing this more often, whether online or at car boot sales, compared with 43 per cent nationally, and 39 per cent in the West Midlands.

 Paul Clarke, Dye & Durham, UK product lead, said: “For those concerned about making mortgage payments, seek advice from a mortgage advisor or your lender as help is available.
 It may be possible to secure a mortgage holiday or switch to interest-only payments for a temporary period.
 Selling a property can take a minimum of two-three months from sale agreed to completion, so for those considering downsizing to minimise mortgage commitments, don’t delay consulting an estate agent or legal conveyancer for advice.”